SovereignCloudStack/standards/Standards/scs-0210-v2-k8s-version-policy.md

   to the CVSS version used in the original CVE record (e.g., CVSSv3.1).
   It is RECOMMENDED to provide a new patch version in a 2 day time period after their release.
 - New versions MUST be tested before being rolled out on productive infrastructure;
-  at least the CNCF E2E tests should be passed beforehand.
+  at least the [CNCF E2E tests][cncf-conformance] should be passed beforehand.

 At the same time, providers must support Kubernetes versions at least as long as the official sources as described in [Kubernetes Support Period][k8s-support-period]: